 - The egg mass, which you’ll find in the wastewater plant

-- The bloodworm forms the pupa, which hatches into the adult midge
+- The red worm forms the pupa, which hatches into the adult midge

-Additionally, sometimes the bloodworms will colonize on the side of a tank.
+Additionally, sometimes the worms will colonize on the side of a tank.
 When they colonize, that’s called cocooning.

 AQUABACxt is a highly effective, US EPA-registered biological larvacide.
 It contains a species of bacteria called bacillus thuringiensis, commonly referred to as Bt.
-Bt works by producing a crystal that kills the red worms that digest it.
+Bt works by producing a crystal that kills the worms that digest it.
 AQUABACxt can be dripped either into the head of your plant or before the clarifier, depending on where you have the problem.
 If the problem is in the clarifier AQUABACxt would be fed between the aeration basin and clarifier.
 Once the product is established, a reduced dose will do fine, most often plants will find 10-20 oz is fine.
 Other plants will use 5 oz per 100,000 just to limit their activity.
 If the plant gets a lot of grease and papers, we may couple this with our BugJuice.
 This product helps to expose the red worms as they shield themselves.
+Midge fly larvae will use BOD to build protective cocoons around themselves, which AQUABACxt cannot penetrate.
+BugJuice is a biocatalyst that specializes in dissolving tough forms of undigested BOD.
+BugJuice is able to easily degrade the cocoons so that the AQUABACxt can fully reach the larvae.